How I Use Raycast

 AI Translation Tool

-For example, it can create an AI translation tool:
+For example, creating an AI translation tool:

 Text Processing